W. D. Hart

-Wilbur Dyre Hart (born 1943) is an American philosopher and professor emeritus of Philosophy at the University of Illinois at Chicago.
+Wilbur Dyre Hart (February 18, 1943 - March 5, 2026) was an American philosopher and professor emeritus of Philosophy at the University of Illinois at Chicago.
 He taught at the University of Michigan from 1969 to 1974, the University College London from 1974 to 1991, and the University of New Mexico from 1992 to 1993.

 Hart is known for his research on logic, philosophy of mathematics, metaphysics, and epistemology.